Summer Term Housing 2021

-Each resident is provided a bed, mattress pad, desk, desk chair, bookshelf, dresser, and closet space.
-Each room is provided with a small refrigerator, window coverings, wastebaskets, and mirror.
+Each resident is provided a bed, desk, desk chair, bookshelf, dresser, and closet space.
+Each room is provided with a small refrigerator, window coverings, wastebaskets, and a mirror.
 You should bring your own sheets and pillows.
 Mattress dimensions are 36″ x 80″.

 UW-Madison Transportation Services, located in the WARF building, operates all campus parking and bicycle/pedestrian services.
 Due to limited availability, on-campus parking is very rarely granted to students.
 Most students find that getting around on campus without a car is easy to do, though.

 The City of Madison’s Metro Transit offers a number of free bus routes on and around the UW-Madison campus.
 Anyone can ride these routes without paying a fare or showing an ID.
 In addition, students enrolled at UW-Madison can get a free summer bus pass good for free rides on all Madison Metro bus routes, allowing you to travel throughout the metro area.
 These passes are available through the Associated Students of Madison (ASM) Student Print Office located in the Student Activity Center on the third floor at 333 East Campus Mall.
 All you need to pick up your bus pass is your Wiscard.

 - Note: It may take a few days after you pick up your Wiscard for your records to show that you are eligible for a bus pass.
 You may also be delayed until the day your term begins.